How social class shapes college student support systems

 Key insights

+1. Privileged Dependence vs. Precarious Autonomy.
 In this period of heightened fear and uncertainty, upper-middle-class students typically turned to parents for security and reassurance—a pattern I call “privileged dependence.”
 In contrast, working-class students demonstrated “precarious autonomy” as they tried to figure things out on their own.
 Some even provided help to other family members along the way.

 Two factors drove these differences: class differences in students’ understandings of parental authority, and class differences in the weight students gave to family members’ needs and interests.
 Together, these factors shaped decisions about where to live and how to interact with families.

+2. Who decides what to do?
 Upper-middle-class students generally saw their parents as having the final say over major life decisions, whereas working-class students typically felt they could decide for themselves.
 These different perceptions of parents’ authority shaped how students responded to pandemic-related disruptions, especially housing decisions when universities instructed students to vacate campus in March 2020.

 Gladly or grudgingly, upper-middle-class students typically followed parents’ directions for travel, housing, and safety precautions.
 One reason was financial leverage—these parents were paying all or most of their children’s college expenses.
 Many upper-middle-class students also thought their parents “knew more” than they did.